dakota-byte/http-server/README.md

 and in another terminal

-`curl -v POST http://localhost:4221/files/test -H "Content-Length: 5" -H "Content-Type: application/octet-stream" -d 'hello'`
+`curl -si POST http://localhost:4221/files/test -H "Content-Length: 5" -H "Content-Type: application/octet-stream" -d 'hello'`

 this demonstrates a POST request to a HTTP server!